Crossing the Plateau and Reaching 3000 on Chess.com

 On the 24th of September 2020, I finally crossed 2.900.

-Despite the fact that I couldn’t go further than 2900, I knew that this time I didn’t need to change anything.
-The only problem was that still, I was not remembering everything, and messing up a lot.
+Despite the fact that I couldn’t go further than 2900, I knew that I didn’t need to change anything this time.
+The only problem was that still, I was not remembering everything and messing up a lot.

 So the plan was just to play more, download the games, and fix the mistakes.
 I absolutely believed that if I fixed my mistakes, I would be able to achieve my goal.

-And then one day I realized a very funny thing.
+And then one day a noticed an amusing thing.

 I was 2900, a little bit up, a little bit down, like a boat riding the waves between 2900 and 2950.

 But I was playing lots of games, against very strong Grandmasters during our ChessMood events, during the streams!

 I was playing blitz games where you don’t have much time to think, and you need to have full focus.
 But I was commenting, showing variations, and explaining my thoughts and ideas – all while playing!

 I didn’t care much about the result during the streams because I was trying to do my best to provide value to our students.

 But the thing I realized was that if I play without streaming, fully focused, and not wasting time on my clock, I should be able to get 3000!